GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 button' repeatedly, until you are rate limited.

 ### UI effects
-On any attempt to access the site, the user will be redirected to a rate-limited page, until the rate limit expires.
+On any attempt to access Identity Verification, the user will be redirected to a rate-limited page, until the rate limit expires.
+They can access the account page, but cannot log in after logging out.

 ![Rate Limited]({{site.baseurl}}/images/otp-limited.png)
 ## Verify by USPS mail rate limiter